 The prehispanic cultures developed complex rituals and solar calendars, they had a significant understanding of astronomy and created elaborated forms of written communication in the form of glyphs.

-9. Smallpox was Hernan Cortez’s real alley in Mexico’s conquest
+9. Smallpox Was Hernan Cortez’s Real Ally in Mexico’s Conquest

-Through a system of conquest and tribute, the Aztecs had established the great island city of Tenochtitlan in Lake Texcoco ruled over an area of about 80,000 square miles.
+Through a system of conquest and tribute, the Aztecs established the great island city of Tenochtitlan in Lake Texcoco and ruled over an area of about 80,000 square miles.

-You can imagine how difficult it would have been for Cortes to conquer the Azteca empire with such little army.
+You can imagine how difficult it would have been for Cortes to conquer the Aztec empire with such little army.